franckdess/ADA-Project/README.md

 Actual research questions:

 - Can we put the evolution of these metrics into historical context ?
-- Is there a link between the economy of a country and its involvement in the papers ?
-- Is there a link between the laws and policies of a country and its involvement in the papers ?
+- Is there a link between the economy, laws and policies of a country and its involvement in the papers ?

 # Dataset

 We will use the ICIJ Offshore Leaks Panama Papers Dataset found at: https://www.occrp.org/en/panamapapers/database